Devil May Cry 5: Development

 Itsuno claims the original Devil May Cry 4 was unsuitable for consoles of its generation which resulted in certain issues with its design.
 As a result, he aimed to make this sequel far more enjoyable with a budget that would allow more content and thus appeal to a larger audience, including Devil May Cry 4 players.
 However, because the game's narrative was focused on Dante, Nero and V, Lady and Trish could not appear as playable characters again.
-The game difficulty of "Sons of Sparda" was retouched from a previous game to provide players with new challenges like the way characters have to parry enemy attacks and then be able to defeat them in one counterattack while also enhancing the boss fights such as Goliath's fight scene.
+The difficulty mode of "Son of Sparda" was retouched from a previous game to provide players with new challenges like the way characters have to parry enemy attacks and then be able to defeat them in one counterattack while also enhancing the boss fights such as Goliath's fight scene.
 Another of Itsuno's objectives was making more responsive controls to generate better productions while making the characters move like humans.
 A big influence on Itsuno and the game was a movie where three robots combined into one giant bot and overcame their foe, moving him to tears.
 He wanted to create similar moments.
 Itsuno also wanted to give players the style of a Hollywood movie, most notably Marvel's Avengers series.

 Dante and Nero's respective actors, Reuben Langdon and Johnny Yong Bosch, have expressed pleasure with the game.
 Their characters were developed to play completely different in a similar fashion to Devil May Cry 4 as they employ different mechanics.
 Itsuno still felt that mastering Dante's skills would be more difficult as a result of the multiple mode and weaponry he executes.
 It features Cameo System, an online multiplayer mode for up to three players, that can be triggered depending on the mission being played.
 In April 2019, Capcom's Matt Walker claimed Vergil would not be a playable character in the game, leaving "a bitter taste" in fans mouths.